gobwas/articles/instrumenting-go-components.en.md

 Number of non-coherent (non-related to the main purpose of our `Client`) lines of code is just a first problem with that approach.

-What if during operations of your program you realise that the metric name, for example, is wrong and you should rename it?
+What if during operations of your program you realize that the metric name, for example, is wrong and you should rename it?
 Or you must use some different library for logging?